 Bilateral cultural cooperation is extensive.
 The Goethe-Institut has operated a regional office in Abu Dhabi since 2006 and a language training centre in Dubаi since 2007.
 The German National Tourist Board has had an office in Dubai since 2004.
 There are 15 cooperation projects between universities and academic institutions in the two countries.
 There are officially recognised German schools abroad in Abu Dhabi, Sharjah and Dubai.
 Pupils have been able to earn the German International Abitur in Abu Dhabi and Dubаi since 2011 and 2012 respectively, and the German International School Sharjah introduced the multilingual International Baccalaureate (IB) in the 2014/15 academic year.

-In Berlin in late April 2013, the Prussian Cultural Heritage Foundation, the Sharjah Museums Department (encompassing 16 museums) and the Goethe-Institut signed a declaration of intent on long-term cooperation (annual SAWA Museum Academy).
-March 2019 sees the launch of cooperation in the film sphere between the Abu Dhabi Music & Arts Foundation (ADMAF) and the Filmakademie Baden‑Württemberg in Ludwigsburg.
+In Berlin in late April 2013, the Prussian Cultural Heritage Foundation, the Sharjah Museums Department (encompassing 16 museums) and the Goethe-Institut signed a declaration of intent on long-term cooperation in the area of museums.
+March 2019 saw the launch of cooperation in the film sphere between the Abu Dhabi Music & Arts Foundation (ADMAF) and the Filmakademie Baden‑Württemberg in Ludwigsburg.